Skyscanner/backpack-ios/UNRELEASED.md

 - Backpack/Calendar
   - Calendar now doesn't snap to month name when its height changes.
+  - Calendar range selection colours have been aligned to other platforms.

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).